HaxeFoundation/nekovm.org/www/pages/faq.md

 ## How is Neko different from Parrot?

-Targeting Parrot requires you to learn another language, which is more complex that Neko itself, with different possibilties at different levels (low level PASM, medium level PIR, high level NQP).
+Targeting Parrot requires you to learn another language, which is more complex that Neko itself, with different possibilities at different levels (low-level PASM, medium-level PIR, high-level NQP).

-It is also difficult to differenciate between the *language* and the *standard library* because of the numerous cores apis (PMC), whereas NekoVM has a single [builtins](/doc/view/builtins) core api which a single highlevel language with minimal syntax and core types.
+It is also difficult to differentiate between the *language* and the *standard library* because of the numerous cores apis (PMC), whereas NekoVM has a single [builtins](/doc/view/builtins) core api which a single high-level language with minimal syntax and core types.

 Parrot is written in C while Neko compiler is written in...
 Neko.
 The language is fully bootstrapped right now.
-Also, Neko is lightweight and the Virtual Machine is only 68 KB on Linux and 40 KB on Windows, while still offering a very good speed.
+Also, Neko is lightweight and the Virtual Machine is only 68 KB on Linux and 40 KB on Windows while still offering a very good speed.

 ## What garbage collector is Neko using?